zammad/zammad-org/src/en/reference/glossary.md

 Webhooks
-: Webhooks are an easy way for systems to communicate with each other and allow you to send real-time data to any other application.
+: Webhooks are an easy way for systems to communicate with each other and allow you to send data to any other application.
-  We use them to allow our users to inform a third-party system about new information in Zammad.
+  They allow you to inform a third-party system about new information in Zammad (e.g. sending a notification for new and updated tickets to your Mattermost).

 Zammad
 : Zammad is the greatest helpdesk in the world.
 Period.